Edem2326/CIPHR-FISH/README.md

 #### Training and model generation in *MATLAB*

 #### A. Training data extraction
-1. Use these functions to read your image files and extract your foreground pixels
+1. Use these functions to read your image files and extract your foreground pixels.

 [readMultipageTiff.m](/readMultipageTiff.m) - a function for reading multiple tiff files in the data set

-2. Load/Read reference images as multiTifffiles (E.g. Acav_train_M2_new, Aver1_train_M2_new,....)
+2. Load/Read reference images as multiTifffiles (E.g. Acav_train_M2_new, Aver1_train_M2_new,....).
-3. Load/Read the reference binary/mask images (E.g. Acav_train_M2_new_BW, Aver1_train_M2_new_BW,....)
+3. Load/Read the reference binary/mask images (E.g. Acav_train_M2_new_BW, Aver1_train_M2_new_BW,....).

-4.Use this code to extract the foreground pixel information into an array and add the label
+4.Use this code to extract the foreground pixel information into an array and add the label.

 [build_training_set.m](/build_training_set.m) - a function for extracting and saving all your training data set and compiling it not a single table/matrix for model training.

-5. Extract and store the pixel information into a table and add the labels (E.g. AcavT, Aver1T...)
+5. Extract and store the pixel information into a table and add the labels (E.g. AcavT, Aver1T...).
 6. The output table (predictors and 10 unique classes) is exported and saved into a separate output folder in the directory as a .csv file.